ebruchez/public/Predictions.md

 	- It's almost certain that there will be devices called "iPhone" in 6 years.
 	- The question is: how do you measure performance improvements?
 On a per-core basis seems unfair.
 So some kind of reasonable benchmark, possibly using all the cores, should show a 40x performance improvement.
 - 2013-07-20: @otazi: "Apple will be dead in 10 years."
 	- What will "dead" mean?
 I will interpret it not as "out of business" as that seems impossible for a company of this size, but as "largely irrelevant".
-This means signficiant less relevant than in 2013.
+This means significantly less relevant than in 2013.
 How does this translate in terms of market share or number of devices or services?
 Maybe we can set the bar at 5% market share, a suggested by @avernet.